mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } MLSSenderDataAAD;
 ~~~~~

-When parsing a SenderData struct as part of message decryption, the
+When parsing a SenderData struct as part of message decryption, the recipient
-recipient MUST verify that the sender field represents an occupied
+MUST verify that the KeyPackageID indicated in the `sender` field identifies a
-leaf in the ratchet tree.
+member of the group.

 # Group Creation